 “Since you can’t guarantee electricity in harsh conditions a lot of our outdoor equipment is solar charged; not only our wallet but even camera batteries too.
 If there hadn’t have been such consistent sunshine, the whole shoot might have been doomed!”

 Not all the equipment they carried managed to keep up with the shoot due to the low temperatures and the high altitudes.
 Out of the three cameras they carried, the Drone, Gimbal and the GoPro, the only one that managed to endure these conditions was the GoPro!
-(And the smart wallets of course) This resulted in many follow-cam shots and fish-eye content but also slowed the entire process down.
+This resulted in many follow-cam shots and fish-eye content, but also slowed the entire process down.

 To get a better idea of what we're talking about, check out the edits below and let us know what you think!
 More of this stuff?
 Leave a comment or hit us up at firstname.lastname@example.org Also, check out Alex testing the reflexes of the Drone at the bottom ;)